matzehecht/EinsatzMonitor-Alarm-PDF-Converter/README.md

 For writing emapc will loop over all output keys (specified in [configuration](#configuration)).
 This ensures that the output file has the same format for every run (of course the data is changing for different inputs).
 The output will be written in a key value like format.
 Each line contains a new key value pair.
 The key and the value will be seperated with the configured keyValueSeparator (default: `=`).
 If the key is a key that contains multiple values all values will be printed in this line separated by the configured separator (default: `;`).
+Optionally emapc can add a prefix and a suffix to a value (one suffix and/or one prefix per key value pair).
 Example:

 ```txt